Message from the Chair

 Mackenzie Professor and Chair

 The spirit of collaboration also extends to the laboratories where our research programs tie basic scientists, health researchers and surgeons together to answer some of the fundamental clinical questions that continue to plague us.
-Built on the history of innovation alluded to earlier, the Department of Surgery has re-launched an innovation program, assembling surgeons, engineers, entrepreneurs, and investors to create engineering solutions to the problems encountered daily by surgeons and patients alike.
+Built on the history of innovation alluded to earlier, the Department of Surgery has re-launched its Surgical Innovation Program, assembling surgeons, engineers, entrepreneurs, and investors to create engineering solutions to the problems encountered daily by surgeons and patients alike.

 In closing, let me talk about the people.
 The faculty and staff at OHSU rarely leave.
-Sure, Portland is a great city and the Northwest as a very desirable portion of the country to live in.
-More importantly though, the longevity of our faculty reflect upon the culture and work environment of OHSU, where people truly enjoy coming to work every day and enjoy working side-by-side with some of the brightest scientists and most remarkable physicians in the nation.
+Sure, Portland is a great city and the Northwest is a very desirable portion of the country to live in.
+More importantly though, the longevity of our faculty and staff reflect upon the culture and work environment of OHSU.
+We truly enjoy coming to work every day and working side-by-side with some of the brightest scientists and most remarkable physicians in the nation.
 We value multidisciplinary collaboration and fresh thinking.
 We celebrate each other’s wins and we push for advances that challenge the limits of healthcare.
 I’m inspired every day and proud to call OHSU home.